 It is important for potential grantees to learn about the National Institutes of Health (NIH) grant funding programs.
 Every year, the NIH, through its 27 different institutes and centers (ICs), invests $31 billion in research and development (R&D) by awarding a range of grants to more than 300,000 scientists and researchers.
-Apart from nurturing R&D and brining in biomedical advances, the purpose of the NIH grants is to simplify the process for new and/or early-stage investigator as well as for senior research scientists to acquire funding via various requirements for grants.
+Apart from nurturing R&D and bringing in biomedical advances, the purpose of the NIH grants is to simplify the process for new and/or early-stage investigators as well as for senior research scientists to acquire funding via various requirements for grants.

 Here is how the NIH categorizes the scientists:

 - New Investigators – scientists who have not received a grant from the NIH institutes and centers with the exception of a career award or some specific minor grant.

 - Early-Stage Investigators – scientists who have received their Ph.D. or MD or have finished residency within the past 10 years.